 The ARM AOSs are not instruments in and of themselves, but rather, each is a collection of instruments that make up what is termed the "ARM Baseline Instrumentation."
-The AOS01 consists of the instruments listed above and any "guest" instruments that may be present during any given intensive operational period (IOP).
+The AMF2 AOS consists of the instruments listed above as well as any "guest" instruments that may be present during any given intensive operational period (IOP).
 A series of subsystems operate in the background and are essential to the operation of the instruments and the AOS as a whole.